Refrainlhy/Refrainlhy.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Assistant Professor at the Department of Computing at [The Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/en/).
+I am a Research Assistant Professor at the Department of Computing at [the Hong Kong Polytechnic University (PolyU)](https://www.polyu.edu.hk/en/).
 I obtained my Ph.D. degree in Computer Science and Engineering from [the Hong Kong University of Science and Technology (HKUST)](https://hkust.edu.hk/) in 2023, advised by [Prof. Lei Chen](https://cse.hkust.edu.hk/~leichen/).
 Prior to that, I obtained my Bachelor's degree in Computer Science and Technology from ACM Honor Class at [Huazhong University of Science and Technology (HUST)](https://english.hust.edu.cn/) in 2018, advised by [Prof. Hai Jin](http://english.cs.hust.edu.cn/info/1296/1201.htm).

 ## Research Interests
 * Data Management for Machine Learning